mo-rob-1/frontend-boilerplate/README.md

-# Frontend Boilerplate starter using Parcel and Sass
+# Front-end Boilerplate starter using Parcel and Sass

 ## How to use this repo
 1. Clone the repo